Retirement Savings Plan (RSP) - Individual RIP

 Origin of funds

-Each PER, whether individual or collective, is organized in 3 separate compartments according to the origin of the funds feeding it :
+Each PER, whether individual or collective, shall be organized in 3 separate compartments according to the origin of the funds that feed it :

-• Compartment 1 (individual compartment) receives voluntary payments from the plan holder.
-Within this compartment, in order to determine the tax applicable on leaving the plan, the managing bodies shall distinguish between two categories of payments:
+• Compartment No. 1 (individual compartment) receives voluntary payments from the plan holder.
+Within this compartment, in order to determine the taxation applicable at the exit from the plan, the managing bodies distinguish two categories of payments:

 • voluntary payments deductible from the plan holder's taxable income,